-2 To qualify for the Graduate Diploma in Computer and Information Sciences, a student must achieve 120 points with 75 points at level 7 from papers listed in the Bachelor in Computer and Information Sciences Table.
+- 2 To qualify for the Graduate Diploma in Computer and Information Sciences, a student must achieve 120 points with 75 points at level 7 from papers listed in the Bachelor in Computer and Information Sciences Table. - 3 A student may substitute up to 30 points with papers from any other bachelor's degree with the approval of the programme leader.

-Refer to the Bachelor of Computer and Information Sciences Table on page 358.
+Refer to the Bachelor of Computer and Information Sciences Table on page 353.